Specific Prohibited and Restricted Parking Regulations

 Vehicles parked in areas posted with signs indicating "Tow Away Zone" may be towed and impounded at the expense of the owner.
-If your vehicle has been towed contact the Urbana Police Department, 308 S. Vine St., Urbana, (217) 384-2320, for further information.
+If your vehicle has been towed contact the Urbana Police Department, 308 South Vine Street, Urbana, (217) 384-2320, for further information.

 Alleys are designed as loading zones and other parking is prohibited.
 Since the dividing line between the public alley and private property is unclear, check with the city or the private property owner if you are in doubt.

 Any part of a vehicle parked within 5 feet of the straight edge of any driveway is in violation.

 Vehicles parked in any designated parking space must park completely within the pavement lines marking the space.

 A vehicle is in violation if it is parked within 30 feet of an intersection or if any portion of a vehicle parked in a driveway extends over a sidewalk.